top of page

 ABOUT

 The Local Farm and Food Innovation (F3 Local) initiative stimulates inclusive, economic growth for Central Valley farmers and food entrepreneurs by fostering technology advancements and adoption, enterprise growth, and strengthening the local food system.
 This is accomplished by offering capacity-building support, technical guidance, market access, innovation, and access to capital.
-F3 Local specifically emphasizes the exploration of technology adoption and production opportunities for small-scale farmers and producers, especially those belonging to the region’s historically underserved food and farming communities.
+F3 Local specifically emphasizes the exploration of technology adoption and production opportunities for small-scale farmers and producers, especially those belonging to the region’s underserved food and farming communities.
 F3 Local seeks to stimulate job growth in small businesses, involve producers in technology development to enhance profitability and sustainability, expedite the increase of new exports, and cultivate a robust local food economy that bolsters small-scale producers while boosting community well-being and public health.

 THE CENTRAL VALLEY